onetwothr1/ColorSpace/README.md

 <br>

 ## What's next?
-Our project can be said to be making computers recognize colors like humans eyes.
+Our project can be said to make computers perceive colors like the human eye.
 The next step is to make computers understand and feel colors like humans.

 We are also eager to make an user-friendly web version of our product.